MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/data-explorer/getting-started-with-data-explorer-basic.md

 The output of the query can be modified further by adding **Group By** and **Aggregate Type**.
 Group By modifies how the output rows are grouped, whereas Aggregate Type modifies how the rows are counted, summed, or distinct by.

 You can create queries in the Query panel.
-Please note that Data Explorer (basic) queries will only reference the top 100 events.
+Note that Data Explorer (basic) queries will only reference the top 100 events.
 To view all events, run the query in [Data Explorer (advanced)](getting-started-with-data-explorer-advanced.md).

 ## Query Output

 After running a query, you can see the output below in the Query Output panel.
 The output is in the format of a bar graph as well as a table.

-The graph shows the results for the largest 5 groups.
+The graph shows the results for the largest five groups.
 You can see the other groups by clicking the dropdown at the bottom of the graph.

 The table shows the Event Name, Timestamp (UTC), Player ID, and Event Data (via JSON) for reach row.